Yan-Hauw/CRC-program/README.md

 This project was done as part of a class assignment for a computer networking class.

-The code for computing Cyclic Redundancy checks and detecting errors within messages is in crcExperiments.cpp
+The code for computing Cyclic Redundancy checks and detecting errors within Data Link Layer frames/messages is in crcExperiments.cpp